radicle-dev/radicle-contracts/docs/how_pool_works.md

 ## The deltas

-On every block, a sender sends funds to a receiver.
+On every block funds from the sender’s pool account are credited to the sender’s receivers according to the funding rate.
 The receiver can collect funds sent on a given block only when the cycle containing it is over.

 ![](how_pool_works_2.png)